 - The modified cash basis refers to an accounting method that utilizes the features of both cash and accrual accounting methods.

 - It provides more relevant financial information than the cost basis and is cheaper than accrual basis accounting.

 - The modified cash basis of accounting does not comply with GAAP and IFRS rules.
-Cash transactions need to be amended to accrual transactions to be signed off by external auditors.
+Therefore, it is primarily used for internal accounting purposes at small private companies.

 Features of the Modified Cash Basis

 1. It follows the cash basis method of accounting for recording short-term items.
 It records almost all income statement elements as per the cash basis.
 However, inventory and accounts receivable are not recorded on the balance sheet.

 2. It follows the accrual basis method of accounting for recording long-term items on the balance sheet.
 It records long-term debts and fixed-term assets on the balance sheet and the depreciation and amortization of associated fixed assets on the income statement.